MSU and GE Collaboration Trains Next Generation of Engineers

 A ribbon cutting on November 1, 2011, marked the opening of the Transportation Commons in Wilson Hall.
 MSU's senior associate provost June Youatt and Brett BeGole, product general manager, GE Appliances, spoke at the ceremony.
 Later in the evening, BeGole presented a lecture, "Ecomagination at GE: Building Innovative Solutions to Environmental Challenges and Building a Career in Clean Technology," to the greater MSU community.

-GE, a global advanced technology, services, and finance company, is one of the first corporate sponsors in MSU's new Engineering Theme Partnership program, an initiative of the Engineering Residential Experience (ERE) and first-year engineering programs.
-ERE is a living-learning environment that combines intensive, hands-on classroom learning with co-curricular activities and engagement with leading corporations.
+GE, a global advanced technology, services, and finance company, is one of the first corporate sponsors in MSU's new Engineering Theme Partnership program, an initiative of the CoRe Experience and first-year engineering programs.
+CoRe is a living-learning environment that combines intensive, hands-on classroom learning with co-curricular activities and engagement with leading corporations.

 "As a company known for innovation, GE is excited to work together with Michigan State University on this innovative initiative to provide MSU students with real-world engineering experiences," said BeGole.
 "Tomorrow's advanced technologies in the transportation industries like rail and aviation will arise from the imagination of these engineering students.
 GE looks forward to working with the MSU engineering students and providing the application insight that they will need to create solutions for our customers' future clean technology needs."